Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Effect of realistic experimental features

 As the problem currently stands, it is not entirely clear whether acceleration makes localisation fundamentally weaker (or even impossible), requiring the addition of a new element to the theoretical description, or simply increases the energy of the atoms, thereby weakening localisation via the usual energy-dependence of the localisation length.
 We will address this matter directly.
-This formulation of the problem raises another important question: for atoms moving in a changing background potential landscape (on top of which the scatterers are then placed), the total energy is given by the kinetic plus the potential energies.
-Intuitively, it would make sense if only the kinetic part was relevant for determining localisation properties, not the total, but this needs to be demonstrated directly -- this is our second goal.
+This formulation of the problem raises another important question: for atoms moving in a changing background potential landscape, the total energy is given by the kinetic plus the potential energies.
+Assuming the disorder itself is placed on a flat background section, intuitively, it would make sense if only the kinetic energy was relevant for determining localisation properties, not the total, but this needs to be demonstrated directly -- this is our second goal.

 The gravitational potential takes the form $-max$, where $a$ is the acceleration, $m$ the mass and $x$ the longitudinal spatial coordinate.
 Since this term is negative, adding it on to our disordered potential will allow $V(x,y)$ to become negative in parts of the system domain.
 This invalidates the use of LLT \cite{Marcel2012, part1}: if $V<0$ in some region, the localisation landscape $u$ also takes on negative values and all the structure and logic of the theory fail.
 In principle, one could simply add an absolute energy shift to $V$ to ensure that the total, including acceleration, is positive everywhere.
 However, unlike conventional quantum mechanics, LLT is not invariant with respect to absolute energy shifts -- these actually change the physical predictions \cite{part1}.
 As such, this is not a satisfactory solution.
 If we turn to exact diagonalisation, include the acceleration term in the Hamiltonian, slowly increase $a$ for the same noise realisation and observe the eigenstates, we do see that they become progressively more spread out, but it is difficult to quantify.
 This leaves time-dependent simulations as the best method of approaching the question of acceleration.